Are You Depressed? Know The Signs

-Nurses are fortunate in that we have employee assistance programs with mental health components.
-Work benefits offer easy access to mental health treatment.
-Talk to a psychiatrist, psychologist, a psychiatric nurse practitioner, or advanced practice nurse, all of which are in our nursing community.
+Nurses are fortunate in that we generally have employee assistance programs with mental health components.
+Work benefits may also offer easy access to mental health treatment.
+Talk to a psychiatrist, psychologist, a psychiatric nurse practitioner, or advanced practice nurse.

-You can also go to your primary care provider and talk with them about what level of psychiatric support you need.
-If your stress or depression causes you to think about suicide, contact your health care provider immediately, go to the closest Emergency department and/or call the National Suicide Prevention Lifeline at 1-800-273-TALK.
+You can also go to your primary care provider and talk with them about what level of mental health support you need.
+If your stress or depression causes you to think about suicide or be in crisis, call the National Suicide Prevention Lifeline at 1-800-273-TALK.

 What treatment looks like